zencordia4913/AI_Task_Estimation_System/README.md

 # AI Task Estimation System

 This project implements a deep learning pipeline for **task duration prediction** based on task name embeddings.
-It combines **transformer-based encoding**, **dimensionality reduction**, and **regression modeling** to estimate the time required to complete various tasks — useful in project planning, software engineering estimation, and operations forecasting.
+It combines **transformer-based encoding**, **dimensionality reduction**, and **regression modeling** to estimate the time required to complete various tasks

 ---